top of page

 Ethical Practice

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and work in accordance with their Ethical Framework for the Counselling Professions.
-This means I am committed to providing a safe, respectful, and professional service that upholds the principles of integrity, confidentiality, and client autonomy.
+This means I am committed to providing a safe and professional service that upholds the principles of integrity, confidentiality, and client autonomy.
 I regularly undertake professional supervision and continued professional development to maintain high standards of practice.